-- 2.16 Under the PRA Rulebook a firm is required to have adequate, sound and appropriate risk management processes and internal control mechanisms for the purpose of assessing and managing its own exposure to group risk, including sound administrative and accounting procedures.
-12 - 2.16A Group risk, as defined in the PRA Rulebook, 13 means the risk that the financial position of a firm may be adversely affected by its relationships (financial or non-financial) with other entities in the same group or by risk which may affect the financial position of the whole group, including reputational contagion. - 2.16AA Where a firm is a member of a consolidation group, it should provide in its ICAAP document sufficient information to demonstrate how it is meeting the requirements under ICAA 14.8 and 14.9 to allocate the total amount of financial resources, own funds and internal capital between different parts of the consolidation group in a way that adequately reflects the nature, level, and distribution of the risks to which the consolidation group is subject.
+- 2.16 Under the PRA Rulebook a firm is required to have adequate, sound and appropriate risk management processes and internal control mechanisms for the purpose of assessing and managing its own exposure to group risk, including sound administrative and accounting procedures. - 2.16A Group risk, as defined in the PRA Rulebook, 12 means the risk that the financial position of a firm may be adversely affected by its relationships (financial or non-financial) with other entities in the same group or by risk which may affect the financial position of the whole group, including reputational contagion. - 2.16AA Where a firm is a member of a consolidation group, it should provide in its ICAAP document sufficient information to demonstrate how it is meeting the requirements under ICAA 14.8 and 14.9 to allocate the total amount of financial resources, own funds and internal capital between different parts of the consolidation group in a way that adequately reflects the nature, level, and distribution of the risks to which the consolidation group is subject.
 This assessment should cover all sources of risk within the group, including risks of financial sector entities that do not have an individual capital requirement but that nevertheless contribute to the consolidated risks of the group.
-Firms for which the PRA is not the global consolidating supervisor are not expected to conduct this assessment or provide the relevant analysis in their ICAAP document, unless the PRA requests otherwise. - 2.16AB Specifically, where a financial sector entity's14 contribution to the consolidation group's risk weighted assets (RWAs) exceeds 5%, and its capital ratio (defined as own funds divided by total RWAs) is lower than the consolidation group's total capital requirement, the firm is expected to: - identify in its ICAAP document any mitigating actions it is taking to manage this underallocation;15 or - demonstrate that there is no group risk from the under-allocation of capital to this entity (eg because there is no current or foreseen material, practical, or legal impediment to the prompt transfer of resources to that entity; the shortfall is temporary; or the safety and soundness of
+Firms for which the PRA is not the global consolidating supervisor are not expected to conduct this assessment or provide the relevant analysis in their ICAAP document, unless the PRA requests otherwise. - 2.16AB Specifically, where a financial sector entity's contribution to the consolidation group's risk weighted assets (RWAs) exceeds 5%, and its capital ratio (defined as own funds divided by total RWAs) is lower than the consolidation group's total capital requirement, the firm is expected to: - identify in its ICAAP document any mitigating actions it is taking to manage this underallocation; or - demonstrate that there is no group risk from the under-allocation of capital to this entity (eg because there is no current or foreseen material, practical, or legal impediment to the prompt

-12 Group Risk Systems 2.1.
+Group Risk Systems 2.1.

-13 Internal Capital Adequacy Assessment 1.2
+Internal Capital Adequacy Assessment 1.2

-14 As defined in Article 4.1 of CRR.
+As defined in Article 4.1 of CRR.